Updated: Sep 15

 This variety is deep gold in color, with superior fruit quality.

-Starting your seeds
+Starting your growing zucchini from seeds

 Transplanting is possible, but direct seeding is best when starting squash.

-Wait until all danger of frost has passed and your soil has warmed up to about 70°F, which is roughly two weeks after the last frost.
+Wait until all danger of frost has passed and your soil has warmed up to about 70°F, which is roughly two weeks after the last of frost.

 You can also sow your squash seeds indoors using 3-inch diameter containers.